GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step03/Tutorial.rst

 **Input file**

-The xml input file for this test case is located at:
+The XML input file for this test case is located at:

 .. code-block:: console